5 Ways The Right Youth Group Can Maximize Your Teen’s Spiritual Growth

 4. Youth fellowship provides teens with a variety of activities where they can develop socially.

 According to a study by the Pew Research Center, teens in the US spend the majority of their time on education or sleeping.
-The leisure time that they do have is spent mostly online viewing social media, watching TV, and gaming.
-This means that they have limited face-to-face interaction with other teens.
-Joining a good youth program could be a great way for teenagers to spend some of their free time.
+The leisure time that they do have is spent mostly online viewing social media, watching TV, and gaming – primarily independent activities.
+This means their leisure time with other teens is severely limited.

-5. Teen discipleship helps teens to develop a strong sense of worth and importance.
+5. Teen ministry helps youth develop a strong sense of worth and importance.

 Most youth groups offer a good combination of social interaction, learning opportunities, and external activities.
-However, a high-quality youth group takes its mission even further.
-Find out the youth group’s larger mission, and see if it is a good fit for your teen.
+However, a high-quality youth group takes its ministry even further.

 Does the group aim to prepare kids for evangelism?
 Is the focus on developing emotional well-being and steering youth away from at-risk behavior?
 Or does it aim at introducing new spiritual concepts to teens who are new to the faith?
 Asking these questions will help you to be sure your child is being developed based on their needs and aspirations.

 Good youth programs will help provide your teen with a sense of belonging and purpose.
-If you know some of your teen’s needs at the moment, you can place them strategically in a program that will help them to grow.
+If you know some of your teen’s needs at the moment, you can place them strategically in a program that will help them develop their spiritual gifts and grow in their self-worth.

 Is it really all that important for my teenager to learn about God?

-A good youth ministry can be an integral part of our community to help equip children with the tools necessary for a life of healthy reflection, spiritual success, and purpose.
+A good youth group can help equip youth with the necessary tools for healthy reflection, spiritual success, and purpose.
 To get more ideas about how to engage your child at home, check out this article on encouraging spiritual growth in children

 “Love the Lord your God with all your heart and with all your soul and with all your strength.
 These commandments that I give you today are to be on your hearts…Impress them on your children.”
 (Deuteronomy 6:5-7 NIV)